DRUMS Theory · Quantum Foundations · April 2026

 4. Measurement as Local Phase Projection

-A measurement corresponds to a local constraint on the field:
+A measurement corresponds to a local constraint imposed on the field at the measurement point:

-Because the phase field is continuous, this imposes a global adjustment:
+Because the phase field is continuous, this local constraint imposes a global adjustment:

 5. Correlation Emergence